aslagle/reactive-table/CHILD_TABLE_README.md

 You can control the expand/collapse control and render an array on your data structure or simply pass in a template for the sub table and handle it yourself.

-*Note: This currently does not work with sorting or server side paging, only use this with static data*

 **Requirements:**